 Living in Latvia as an expat

-Formerly occupied by pre-war Russia and later by the Soviet Union, Latvia has since opened its borders to trade and has almost completely privatised since its formal independence in 1991.
+Formerly a territory of pre-war Russia and later the Soviet Union, Latvia has since opened its borders to trade.
+The country has almost completely privatised since its formal independence in 1991.
 In 2004, Latvia joined the European Union (EU) and has seen a steady increase in foreign investment; it adopted the euro as its official currency in 2014.

 Latvian is the official language spoken by the majority of locals, while Russian is still the primary language for close to a third of Latvia’s population.
 English is widely understood in business and tourism hotspots, though, so expats in these circles should have little trouble communicating.
 If living in a rural area or simply wanting to make the most of the Latvian experience, learning even just the basics of the local language can be very rewarding.